DrChristophFH/world-forge/wiki/040-History.md

 ## Pre-Bulwark Era
 - 95 BB: Construction of the first fortifications in the [Black Mountains](/wiki/geography/eides/land-of-abominations/Black-Mountains.md)
-- 64 BB: Conquest of the Borderlands
+- 64 BB: Conquest of the Forelands
 - 18 BB: Battle of Darenfeld 18 BB
 - 17 BB: Design of the first Bulwark by [Bartholomew Slater](/wiki/people/Bartholomew-Slater.md)